 4. (NEW) A copy of the Provider handbook will be made available to all Parents or Legal Guardians at the time of enrollment.
 The handbook must contain, at a minimum:

 *REMINDER: the following items do not need to be individually broken out in the handbook.
-They can be combined in a manner that works for you, they just need to be part of your Care Agreement. ~ Sample contract and handbook language can be found in FCCAM Business Toolkit.
+They can be combined in a manner that works for you, they just need to be part of your Care Agreement. ~ Sample contract and handbook language can be found in the FCCAM website’s Business Toolkit.
+You do not need to hand out individual copies.
+You can have 1 readily accessible at your program for review, or provide the link if your handbook is online.

 - a.
 (NEW) Ages of Children served;

-This regulation is not about the ages in care, but the range of ages your program is open to service.
+This regulation is not about the exact ages of children in care, but the range of ages your program is open to service.
 Here is sample language for “Ages of Children served”.
 This can also include c.
 Numbers of Children served.

 - b.
 Hours of operation and daily schedule;